FAQ

 Residents: they file a tax return (IRPF - Impuesto sobre la Renta de las Personas Físicas) that includes all the resident's income, including rental income.

 Non‑residents: They file a tax return using Form 210 (Modelo 210, or IRNR - Impuesto sobre la Renta de No Residentes).
 The tax return is filed quarterly.
-From the year 2024, non‑residents can only file annually if the income is from long‑term rental property.
+From the year 2024, non‑residents can only file annually.

 Yes, if you own an apartment in Spain and use it for private purposes only, you must file a tax return.
 As a non‑resident, you are liable to pay tax on imputed property income, which is a tax calculated on the value of your property even if you have no actual income from it.
 It is usually set at 1.1% or 2% of the property's cadastral value, depending on whether the value has been updated in recent years.